-- Enroll in a DoS protection service that will detect abnormal traffic flows and redirect traffic away from your network.
-The DoS traffic is then filtered out, while clean traffic is passed on to your network.
+- Enroll in a DoS protection service that detects abnormal traffic flows and redirects traffic away from your network.
+The DoS traffic is filtered out, and clean traffic is passed on to your network.

 - Create a disaster recovery plan to ensure successful and efficient communication, mitigation, and recovery in the event of an attack.